 - 1) You qualified for our "no fee" service as indicated above, but - i.
-You opt out as below, or - ii.
-Want us to recalculate your extension amount. - 2) We did not do your tax planning, and we need to determine your projected tax liability.
+You opt out as below, - ii.
+Want us to recalculate your extension amount, or - iii.
+You want to receive paper copies of your payment vouchers using the amounts provided in the summary we sent to you. - 2) We did not do your tax planning, and we need to determine your projected tax liability.